 Top-down communication refers to senior leaders passing information and company values down.
 It captures the passage of job descriptions for employees across departments and levels.
 This communication also elaborates execution timelines that help in governing the day-to-day activities.

-Top-down is meanwhile an excellent way for the leader to direct and lead the company by works.
-It should adequately get planned to ensure employees feel motivated and inspired.
+Top-down is meanwhile an excellent way for the leader to direct and lead the company by work.
+It should adequately be planned to ensure employees feel motivated and inspired.
 If not observed, the employees would feel bullied into achieving unrealistic goals and targets.

 This communication process creates an internal channel that is solid, and inclusive.
 The organization can benefit from the staff feeling involved and heard.
 It is a great motivation that increases their loyalty and makes the company goals their own.